m0hdasif/aws-serverless-boilerplate/docs/readme.md

        2. Using schedule method
             > `serverless schedule`

+## Deploy resources to s3 bucket
+* Upload your resources/objects to s3 bucket using `s3deploy` plugin
+  * Install plugin and add plugin to serverless.yml
+    > `npm i -D serverless-s3-deploy`
+  * To deploy resources
+    > `serverless s3deploy`
+  * Add configuration variables as custom vars
+    ```yml
+    assets:
+        auto: true  # start uploading object after deployment to all buckets
+        targets:
+        - bucket: BucketName # Ref: serverless variable can also be used
+            files:
+            - source: folderPath   # several sources can be provided
+    ```

 ## Maintain Stage related secrets
 * To maintain secrets and share encryted variable without any fear of revealing it in repo.
   * Install plugin and add the plugin into plugins array